If you've ever felt the frustration of managing multiple online accounts, whether…

 Virtually everywhere!
 With these readers, merchants accept customer payments from any location.
 That said, Shopify has a considerable amount to offer.

-Square offers a wide range of features, empowering entrepreneurs to save time and work smarter.
+Square offers a wide range of features that empower entrepreneurs to save time and work smarter.

 First up, Square’s Point-Of-Sale.
-It’s a simple, highly customizable, and robust resource that empowers entrepreneurs to manage the store’s finances, customer base, and staffing from the convenience of one screen.
+It’s a simple, highly customizable, and robust resource that empowers entrepreneurs to manage the store’s finances, customer base, and staffing from a single screen.

 Anyone can download Square’s POS to their tablet or smartphone.

-Name, organize your ware, and institute a variety of processes to facilitate a faster checkout process.
+Name, organize your ware, and institute a variety of processes to speed up checkout.

 Moreover, Square boasts its ease of use, thereby reducing the need for staff training before employees can start work.